harness-community/python-pipeline-samples/README.md

 Introduction
 ========================
-This repository is a home for snippets of YAML code and a sample hello world server of scripting for the Harness CI Community.
+This repository is a home for snippets of YAML code and a sample hello world server for the Harness CI Community.

 ## To Do